1 9 4 2

 2nd Arrived at Hong Kong.

-9th Passage to Japan for
+9th Passage to Japan for exercises and visits.

 24th Paid visit to Kobe.